 Micah is the National Service Manger for Franke Coffee Systems N.A., managing over 150 service companies.
 He has been a coffee tech for 5 years and a boiler/electrical tech for 30 years.
 He is a retired firefighter with Admin/Financial experience as well.

 Michael has about 20 years of experience in the coffee business as a technician at Schaere coffee machines, a sales and technical partner for La Spaziale, Dalla Corte, and ThermoPlan, as well as sales and technician as a partner for La Marzocco in Germany.
 For 6 years, he has worked at Eversys Espressomaschinen.
 He is an Authorized SCA Trainer for Barista and Brewing programs.

 Rebecca McNelly, Heartland Tech (USA)

 With over ten years of experience in this field, and as an owner of a small coffee equipment repair company, Rebecca understands the struggles of building a company in a field starved for qualified professionals and lacking in resources.
 She is committed to listening to the needs of the Coffee Technician Guild members and making sure those needs are represented in the discussions of the committee.
 Rebecca believes that the training curriculum should be representative of the true needs of a technician.
-She understands that taking a technician out of the field for any reason is a risk, and costly in many ways, to repair companies and is committed to building value in the official events held by the CTG to ensure these trips will provide long term benefits by utilizing industry leaders and members to provide educational and learning opportunities.
+She understands that taking a technician out of the field for any reason is a risk—and costly in many ways—to repair companies.
+She is committed to building value in the official events held by the CTG to ensure these trips will provide long term benefits by utilizing industry leaders and members to provide educational and learning opportunities.